httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 future MUST be changed to a date no more than 400 days in the future.
 A user agent MAY reduce the lifetime of a cookie further according to its cookie policy.

+The user agent MUST limit the maximum value of the Expires attribute.
+The limit MUST NOT be greater than 400 days.
+The user agent MAY adjust the limit to be less than 400 days.
+Expires attributes that are greater than the limit MUST be reduced to the limit.

 #### The Max-Age Attribute {#attribute-max-age}

 The Max-Age attribute indicates the maximum lifetime of the cookie,